The-Pyoneers/cs107-FinalProject/docs/milestone1.md

 ## Implementation

+Our plan on implementing forward mode AD is as follows.

+### Core data structures

-Core data structures: Dual number or dual vectors including the value and derivatives.
+- Dual number, vectors, or tensors, including the value and derivatives.
+- Since dual numbers cannot be used to implement reverse mode AD, an alternative method will be used.

+### Classes to use

-We will use DataClass and FunctionClass.
-DataClass defines the instance as the dual number structure and FunctionClass reads user-specified functions as input
+- DataClass which defines the instance as the dual number structure; FunctionClass which reads user-specified functions as input.

+### Methods and name attributes

-Our methods include all the mathematical operations like: plusaddition, multiplication, division, sintrigonometric (sin, cos, tan), power, logarithmic, exponential, hyperbolic (sinh, cosh, tanh,),  etc.as well as multiple complex operators (e.g., arcsin, arctanh, tetration).
-Methods will be implemented via operator overloading.
-And the name attributes include function value and derivative.
+- Methods include all the mathematical operations: addition, multiplication, division, trigonometric (sin, cos, tan), power, logarithmic, exponential, hyperbolic (sinh, cosh, tanh), as well as multiple complex operators (e.g., arcsin, arctanh, tetration).
+Methods will also be implemented via operator overloading where possible.

-The only external dependency would be Numpy
+- Name attributes include function value and derivative.

+### How will you deal with elementary functions like sin, sqrt, log, and exp (and all the others)?

-For elementary functions like sin, sqrt, log, and exp (and all the others), we will create (overload) separate functions as class methods for each of the elementary functions.
+- For elementary functions like sin, sqrt, log, and exp (and all the others), we will create (overload) separate functions as class methods for each of the elementary functions.
 Compatibility will also be made for numpy functions (and potentially scipy) for added functionality and cross-compatibility.

 Note: The description above is for forward mode automatic differentiation.
 For reverse mode (in the advanced features), since dual numbers cannot be used to implement reverse mode automatic differentiation, an alternative method will be used.